-30.5.1 General Utility Activities Activity Status 30.5.1.1 Buildings associated with a Utility P

-30.5.1 General Utility Activities Activity Status

-Any building or cabinet or structure of 10m or less in total footprint or 3m or less in height which is not located in the areas listed in Rule 30.5.1.4.

-This rule does not apply to:

-a. masts for navigation or meteorology

-b. poles, antennas, and associated cabinets (cabinets up to 10m2 in area and 3m in height, exclusive of any plinth or other foundation), for telecommunication and radio communication

-c. lines and support structures.

-30.5.1.2 Flood Protection Works for the maintenance, reinstatement, repair or replacement of existing flood protection works for the purpose of maintaining the flood carrying capacity of water courses and/or maintaining the integrity of existing river protection works.
-P
+30.5.1 General Utility Activities Non- compliance Status 30.5.1.1 Buildings associated with a utility Р Any building or cabinet or structure of 10m 2 or less in total footprint or 3m or less in height which is not located in the areas listed in Rule 30.5.1.4.
+This rule does not apply to: a. masts for navigation or meteorology b. poles, antennas, and associated cabinets (cabinets up to 10m2 in area and 3m in height, exclusive of any plinth or other foundation), for telecommunication and radio communication c. lines and support structures.
+30.5.1.2 Flood Protection Works for the maintenance, reinstatement, repair or replacement of existing flood protection works for the purpose of maintaining the flood carrying capacity of water courses and/or maintaining the integrity of existing river protection works. Р

-30.5.1.3 Buildings (associated with a Utility) С

-The addition, alteration or construction of buildings greater than 10m2 in total footprint or 3m in height other than buildings located in the areas listed in Rule 30.5.1.4.

-This rule does not apply to:

-a. masts or poles for navigation or meteorology;

-poles, antennas, and associated cabinets (cabinets up to 10m2 in area and 3m in height, exclusive of any plinth or other foundation) for telecommunication and radio communication;

-c. line and support structures.

-Control is reserved to:

-a. location;

-b. external appearance and visual effects;

-c. associated earthworks;

-d. parking and access;

-e. landscaping.

-30.5.1.4 Buildings (associated with a Utility) D

-Any addition, alteration or construction of buildings in:

-a. any Significant Natural Areas;

-b. the Arrowtown Residential Historic Management Zone.

-30.5.1 General Utility Activities Activity Status This rule does not apply to: a. masts or poles for navigation or meteorology; b. poles, antennas, and associated cabinets (cabinets up to 10m2 in area and 3m in height, exclusive of any plinth or other foundation), for telecommunication and radio communication; c. lines and support structures.
-30.5.1.5 Flood Protection Works not otherwise provided for in Rule 30.4.5.1.2 D 30.5.1.6 Waste Management Facilities D 30.5.1.7 Water and Wastewater Treatment Facilities D 30.5.1.8 Utilities and Buildings (associated with a Utility) which are not: D 30.5.8.1 provided for in any National Environmental Standard; OR 30.5.8.2 otherwise listed in Rules 30.5.1.1 to 30.5.1.7, 30.5.3.1 to 30.5.3.5, 30.5.5.1 to 30.5.5.8, or 30.5.6.1 to 30.5.6.13.
+30.5.1 general utility Activities Non- compliance Status 30.5.1.3 Buildings (associated with a utility) С The addition, alteration or construction of buildings greater than 10m2 in total footprint or 3m in height other than buildings located in the areas listed in Rule 30.5.1.4.
+This rule does not apply to: a. masts or poles for navigation or meteorology; b. poles, antennas, and associated cabinets (cabinets up to 10 telecommunication and radio communication; m2 in area and 3m in height, exclusive e of any plinth or other foundation) for c. line and support structures.
+Control is reserved to: a. location; b. external appearance and visual effects; c. associated earthworks; d. parking and access; e. landscaping.
+30.5.1.4 Buildings (associated with a utility) Any addition, alteration or construction of buildings in: a. any Significant Natural Areas; b. the Arrowtown Residential Historic Management Zone.
+This rule does not apply to: a. masts or poles for navigation or meteorology; b. poles, antennas, and associated cabinets (cabinets up to 10m2 in area and 3m in height, exclusive of any plinth or other foundation), for telecommunication and radio communication; c. lines and support structures.
+30.5.1.5 Flood Protection Works not otherwise provided for in Rule 30.4.5.2 1.2 D Rule 30.5.1.5 and relief sought Appellant Court Number Consequentially Affected Provisions Amend Rule 30.5.1.5: Flood Protection Works not otherwise provided for in Rule 30.4.5.1.2 Queenstown Park Limited ENV-2018-CHC-127 30.5.1.6 Waste Management Facilities D 30.5.1.7 Water and Wastewater Treatment Facilities D

+30.5.1.8 Utilities and Buildings (associated with a utility) which are not: D 30.5.8.1 provided for in any National Environmental Standard; OR .
+30.5.8.2 otherwise listed in Rules 30.5.1.1 to 30.5.1.7, 30.5.3.1 to 30.5.3.5, 30.5.5.1 to 30.5.5.8, or 30.5.6.1 to 30.5.6.13.